modelscope/modelscope-studio/docs/README.md

 <p align="center">
 <a href="https://github.com/modelscope/modelscope-studio">GitHub</a> | 🤖 <a href="https://modelscope.cn/studios/modelscope/modelscope-studio-beta">ModelScope Studio</a> ｜ 🤗 <a href="https://huggingface.co/spaces/modelscope/modelscope-studio-beta">Hugging Face Space</a>

-`modelscope_studio` is a third-party component library based on Gradio, extending more components and usage forms on top of the original Gradio components.
+`modelscope_studio` is a third-party component library based on Gradio, offers developers more customized interface building capabilities and a richer variety of component usage forms.

 Currently supported UI libraries: